subdavis/selfhosted/README.md

 * Start all the containers: `cd docker && docker-compose --env-file .env.prod up -d`
 * [Enable Unattended Upgrades](https://help.ubuntu.com/community/AutomaticSecurityUpdates)

+# Automatic deployments and drone

+* Create a github app.
+Follow drone setup instructions
+* Make sure the user filtering config is set correctly so other users can't log in
+* Create a `deploy` user with SSH authentication
+* Add the user to the `docker` group
+* Add your public key key to `/home/deploy/.ssh/authorized_keys`
+* Add the private key to `ssh_key` secret in drone.
+* In drone, add your repository.

 # Troubleshooting

 ```bash